adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-27-path-walking.md

 ### Graph

-It is possible to represent a state chart as a graph.
+It is possible to represent a state chart as a directed graph.
 Each state being a vertex and each transition being an edge.
 A very simple graph that can be generated from the Glass state chart would look like this:

 ![Graph representation of Glass state chart](https://res.cloudinary.com/lazydayed/image/upload/v1559319236/glass-machine-graph_i44noe.png)